Mark-Burton1/Bioinformatics-projects/README.md

 ## 📁 Featured Projects

-### 1. Applying Dimensionality Reduction to GEO Series Data Using UMAP
+### 1. Applying Dimensionality Reduction to GEO Series Data in Python

 This project involves data processing and dimensionality reduction of publicly available GEO series data relating to gene expression signatures of cigarette smokers to explore their role in lung adenocarcinoma development and survival.
 Dimensionality reduction is an important strategy to sort complex gene expression data into related clusters that can indicate different disease states.